Veronika-Kitsul/TAP-research/README.md

 Questions of the week:
 - PFE - is the only con potential slowliness?
 Shall we make a pros and cons list?
 - I feel like PFE sounds better than MPC here and might be a good and potentially novel (?) way to go for TAP, does it?
+- Can you explain the abstract of paper 6 on PFE in more general terms?

 ---------